 One of the goals of particle physics in the next decade is to perform detailed experimental studies of the properties of the top quark.
-Since the mass of the top quark is of the same order as the scale for electroweak symmetry breaking, it is possible that new-physics effects will manifest themselves in the top sector.
-While we do not know what these new effects might be, it is clear that top-quark physics represents an opportunity to uncover physics beyond the standard model.
+Since the mass of the top quark is of the same order as the scale for electroweak symmetry breaking, it is possible that new physics effects will manifests themselves in the top sector.
+While we do not know what these new effects might be, it is clear that top quark physics represents an opportunity to uncover physics beyond the Standard Model.

-top physics at the Tevatron.
-We will begin by briefly summarizing plans for the upgrade of the accelerator and the detectors in Sec.
-X.A.
-Detailed studies of the possibilities for the Tevatron top-physics program are well under way (Amidei and Brock, 1996).
-Prospects for improving the accuracy of the top-mass measurement will be discussed in Sec.
-X.B; the potential for study of the Wtb vertex will be addressed in Sec.
-X.C.
-Finally, additional tests of the standard model, as well as searches for new physics involving the top quark, will be discussed in Sec.
-X.D.
+In this Section we will concentrate on prospects for top physics at the Tevatron.
+We will begin by briefly summarizing plans for the upgrade of the accelerator and the detectors in Section X.A.
+Detailed studies of the possibilities for the Tevatron top physics program are well under way (Amidei and Brock, 1996).
+Prospects for improving the accuracy of the top mass measurement will be discussed in Section X.B; the potential for study of the Wtb vertex will be addressed in Section X.C; finally, additional tests of the Standard Model, as well as searches for new physics involving the top quark will be discussed in Section X.D.